Exxon posts second straight quarterly loss on demand, price plunge | Headlines

 Exxon Mobil Corp on Friday reported a $1.1 billion second-quarter loss on sharply lower energy demand and prices from the COVID-19 pandemic, and confirmed plans to make "significant" reduction to costs.
-It was the first back-to-back quarterly loss for the oil giant in at least 36 years, but was small in comparison to rivals that have written down oil and gas properties by billions of dollars apiece on expectations that prices will remain low.
-The top U.S. oil producer took no impairments during the quarter, and got a 44 cent a share boost to earnings by reversing inventory valuations.
+It was Exxon's first back-to-back quarterly loss in at least 36 years, but was small in comparison to rivals who took giant charges last quarter.
+The top U.S. oil producer took no asset write downs during the quarter, and got a 44-cent-a-share boost to earnings by increasing the value of inventories.

+Prior to the pandemic, Woods pursued an ambitious spending plan to boost oil output and turn around sagging profits on a bet that a growing global middle class would demand more of its products.
+The plan to significantly raise production and boost cash by selling assets has faltered, leading Exxon to slash capital spending this year by $10 billion.
+Exxon is preparing deeper spending and job cuts, according to people familiar with the matter, as it fights to preserve an 8% shareholder dividend.

+Exxon has identified a "significant potential for additional reductions and is undertaking a comprehensive evaluation," of its global businesses, it said, without providing details.
+Exxon's oil and gas production business fell to a loss and its refining unit was hit by lower demand and weaker prices.

-The U.S. oil major reported a loss of $1.08 billion, or 26 cents per share, in the three months ended June 30, compared with a profit of $3.13 billion, or 73 cents per share, a year earlier.
-An adjusted loss of 70 cents per share missed Wall Street's estimate of 61 cents, according to Refinitiv.
+The U.S. oil major reported a loss of $1.08 billion, or 26 cents per share, compared with a profit of $3.13 billion, or 73 cents per share, a year earlier.
+Excluding inventory adjustments, the loss would have been $3 billion, it said.
+On that adjusted basis, its per share loss of 70 cents missed Wall Street's estimate of 61 cents, according to data from Refinitiv.

 - READ MORE ON: